The 20 Best All-Inclusive Resorts for Families

 Grand Solmar at Rancho San Lucas, Mexico

-With sweeping vistas, infinity pools, swim-up bars, and spacious suites that allow plenty of room for the whole family, the Grand Solmar starts out strong as a top all-inclusive resort.
+With sweeping vistas, infinity pools, swim-up bars and spacious suites that allow plenty of room for the whole family, the Grand Solmar starts out strong as a top all-inclusive resort.
 All the rooms have full kitchens, like your very own beach house rental, so you can always have snacks nearby, and you can enjoy a pristine private beach and watch migrating whales pass.
 But what puts it over the top for families is the mini water park and saltwater lagoon with rope swings and waterslides that will keep the kids occupied for hours; you can even paddle a kayak around in the lagoon.
-In addition, the property has a kids club for ages four to 12 (included in the all-inclusive rate), so Mom can go the spa and Dad can play golf at the new Greg Norman Signature golf course.
+In addition, the property has a kids club for ages 4 to 12 (included in the all-inclusive rate), so Mom can go to the spa and Dad can play golf at the new Greg Norman Signature golf course.

 Pros: